Blog / PCB Recycling: A Comprehensive Guide

 Physical Recovering

 It involves the physical separation of metals from nonmetals.
 Primarily, this is via first smashing and shredding the PCB.
-Recycling wasted printed materials using this process is safe as it doesn't contribute to environmental pollution
+Recycling wasted printed materials using this process is safe as it doesn't contribute to environmental pollution.

-However, it has several hazards for the operators.
-First, the machine involved is extremely noisy.
 Secondly, it emits dust particles laden with heavy metals and other intoxicants.
 Lastly, the high temperature causes the PCB to produce an irritant odor.

 Circuit Board Recycling Process